hyaghmmour/hack-the-pandemic/README.md

 ### Technologies

 For this particular project, we plan on leveraging data analytics and machine learning using Python.
 Secondly, we will need a backend cloud platform to help speed up processes on remote servers for which AWS or GCP could be used.
 Next, we need a way to visualize this data in the front end, of which we could use React.js.
 Finally, we need a way for the frontend to talk to our backend, for this we would need to create an API with Node or Express.js.

+### How to run the demo
+- Run git clone https://github.com/Algo-Aid/algo-aid-submission.git in your terminal
+- Run yarn start and enjoy the demo!